• HOME

 • Close the lid and pressure cook on High Pressure for 25 minutes.

-• Heat some oil in a large nonstick frying pan over medium heat.
+• Heat 1 tablespoon vegetable oil in a large nonstick frying pan over medium heat.

 • In Saute mode, reduce the sauce in the Instant Pot until thickened.
 If desired, add a cornstarch slurry to thicken the sauce.
 To make the cornstarch slurry, combine 1-2 tablespoons of cornstarch with equal parts of water and whisk into a smooth paste.
 Gradually add the cornstarch to the sauce.

 • Slice the pork into medallions and serve with vegetables and rice or noodles.
-Drizzle with reserved sauce and sprinkle with sesame seeds.
+Drizzle with reserved sauce and sprinkle with 2 teaspoon sesame seeds.

 Notes